Hartecode/thinkful-git-ws/README.md

   * Status - shows us which files we have changed in our repo, and which files we are currently tracking
   * Add - add files to the staging area
     * Which files do we want to include in our next commit?
-  * Commit - saving a snapshot of our recently changed files
+  * Commit - saving a snapshot of our recently changed fgit iles
     * Commit often and frequently
       * Usually want to commit whenever we’ve made an incremental change or improvement to one or more files
       * Infrequent commits can make it difficult to know where exactly our project broke / what needs to be corrected